aws-samples/aws-serverless-workshops/Auth/2_ServerlessAPI/README.md

 1. Choose the pencil icon next to `Authorization` to edit the setting.

-1. Select your new Cognito Authorizer from the list of options presented.
+1. Select your new Cognito Authorizer from the list of options presented. **Note** If you don't see this option listed, click **Refresh** in the browser to force a reload of the API Gateway console then this authorizer option should appear.

 1. **Save** your selection by clicking the checkmark icon next to the drop down.